New employers are assigned a benefit ratio based on the two year average benefit

 New Employer Registration

-process or submission of the Status Report, Form 1.
+process.
 If you register on-line, the tax rate assigned will

 become effective after it has been reviewed by the department.
 If you mail or fax